jaandrle/dotfiles-old/firefox/README.md

 ## My Mozilla Firefox
-In fact lots of settings are synced by Firefox itself, so this folder contains just some infos around and settings for
+In fact, lots of settings are synced by Firefox itself.
+So this folder contains just some infos around and settings for [tridactyl](#tridactyl).

 ### Extensions
 1. My collections: